GerritCodeReview/k8s-gerrit/Documentation/operator.md

 You will need to modify the values in `helm-charts/gerrit-operator/values.yaml` to point the chart to the registry/org that is hosting the Docker container image for the operator (from the [Publish](#publish) step earlier).
-It's worth noting the introduction of a new feature flag called `sharedFileSystem`.
-By default, its value is set to `true`, preserving the existing behavior and ensuring backward compatibility.
-However, when set to `false`, the operator permits provision a Gerrit HA installation without sharing the file system for git and logs data.
+It's worth noting the introduction of a new feature flag called `multisite`.
+By default, its value is set to `false`, preserving the existing behavior and ensuring backward compatibility.
+However, when set to `true`, the operator permits provision a Gerrit multi-site installation.
 Now,

 run:
 ```sh